 Tip#4: Get Assistance from a Personal Injury Attorney

 Preparing all the required and correct documents, as well as writing the demand letter, could be a daunting task, particularly for someone who just went through an accident.
-It is always wise to get assistance from an expert personal injury attorney to do all the work for you.
+It is always wise to get assistance from a personal injury attorney to do all the work for you.

 This will even give your insurer the feeling that you mean business and that they have to facilitate your claim appropriately.